Preferred Gingham for Chicken Scratch Embroidery

 Gingham is categorized by the size of the individual squares, and all of the squares are usually the same size throughout the patterning.
 But from there, they go off in different directions size-wise.
 There are tiny, micro ginghams, and there are more modern, very large ginghams (see below).
 In the photo on the left, tiny gingham, which is made of silk has individual squares that are about 1/6″ of an inch.
 Super teensy, right?
 The large 100% cotton gingham has squares that measure 1 1/8″.
 So, a large different between these two ginghams.

-And the same star, this time on large gingham.
-It’s now too large to fit the 20″ panel, and stitches would have quite a bit loose thread across the front and the back of the fabric.
+Above is a star design for Chicken Scratch, both versions for a 20″ square of gingham fabric.
+The fabric square on the left (or above on mobile) shows the full star, but the gingham is so tiny, resulting motif is very small.
+The same star, this time on large gingham on the right (or below on mobile), is now way too large to even fit the 20″ fabric panel.
+Those stitches would likely be quite loose thread across the front and the back of the fabric.
 (Plus you’d be rethreading your needle with more thread almost constantly.)

 1/4″ gingham is ideal for chicken scratch embroidery

-Both for my own stitching projects, and my students, I recommend 1/4″ gingham.
+Both for my own stitching projects, and my students, I recommend 1/4″ gingham (at least when you’re first starting out).
 Meaning each of the squares measure 1/4″.
 This shows off any chicken scratch pattern beautifully, is easy on your eyes, and does not create excess stranding of loose thread on the front or back of the fabric.

 If you are unconvinced, I encourage you try out different sizes of ginghams and see what you think.
 It’s not at all impossible to do chicken scratch embroidery on smaller or larger gingham, but as saying goes “results may vary”.